GetDutchie/brick/packages/brick_build/README.md

 The Model Dictionary generator must generate model dictionaries for **each** provider.
 Defining instructions - such as not committing generated code - and guiding code comments - such as the contents of a `mapping` - are important but not required.

-As each model should extend/implement each provider model type, and each adapter should extend/implement each provider adapter type, the same dictionary is used for each provider mapping:
+As each model should extend/implement each provider's model type, and each adapter should extend/implement each provider's adapter type, the same dictionary is used for each provider mapping:

 ```dart
 // this method is inherited from the super class